ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

 3. {{site.data.keyword.appid_short}} secures the application and redirects the user to the authentication page.
 Users can also sign up.
 4. The application runs in a Kubernetes cluster from an image stored in the {{site.data.keyword.registryshort_notm}}.
 This image is automatically scanned for vulnerabilities.
 5. Uploaded files are stored in {{site.data.keyword.cos_short}} with accompanying metadata stored in {{site.data.keyword.cloudant_short_notm}}.
-6. File storage buckets leverage a user-provided key to encrypt data.
+6. Object storage buckets and {{site.data.keyword.appid_short}} leverage a user-provided key to encrypt data.
 7. Application management activities are logged by {{site.data.keyword.at_full_notm}}.

 ## Before you begin